wireapp/wire-server-deploy/offline/docs.md

 #### Name Services via manual hosts entries
-You should have a public DNS at this point already, if not (you are doing this for demo purpose) you can point the IP manually in your "client" hosts file by appending:
+You should have a public DNS at this point already, if not (you are doing this for demo purpose) you can point to the IP manually in your "client" hosts file by adding the following:
 ```
 your.public.ip.address nginz-https.<domain> nginz-ssl.<domain> assets.<domain> webapp.<domain> teams.<domain> account.<domain> sftd.<domain> restund01.<domain> restund02.<domain> federator.<domain>
 ```